A Mechanistic Analysis of Transformers for Dynamical Systems: Nonlinear Systems and Sparse Observations

 We follow the same Galerkin projection approach and sampling scheme as in \cite{gear2011slow,evangelou2023double} to ensure that the data lie near/on this low-dimensional manifold.
 Specifically, we approximate the solution as

 which yields a system of three spectral ODEs:

 where \( \vect{\phi} = (\phi_1, \phi_2, \phi_3) \).
-The sampled data was obtained by integrating Eq.~\eqref{eq:spectral_odes} from a range of initial conditions and discarding transients, yielding samples that lie on the two-dimensional inertial manifold embedded in the three-dimensional Fourier space.
-We would like to note that the inertial manifold for this system is parametrized fully by the first two modes $\phi_1$ and $\phi_2$, shown in Figure \ref{fig:fourier_modes_traj} as projection.
-The manifold is symmetric with respect to the origin as it can be seen from the projection in Figure \ref{fig:fourier_modes_traj}; as we discuss below this has implications for the embedding structure the Transformer can capture/reveal.
+The sampled data were obtained by integrating Eq.~\eqref{eq:spectral_odes} from a range of initial conditions and discarding transients, yielding samples that lie on the two-dimensional inertial manifold embedded in the three-dimensional Fourier space.
+The inertial manifold is fully parametrized by the first two modes $\phi_1$ and $\phi_2$, shown in Figure \ref{fig:fourier_modes_traj} as projection.
+The manifold is symmetric with respect to the origin as can be seen from the projection in Figure \ref{fig:fourier_modes_traj}; as we discuss below this has implications for the embedding structure that the Transformer can capture or reveal.

 For our purposes, we use these samples as initial conditions and generate short trajectories by integrating the spectral system over the interval \([0, 4]\).
 Each trajectory is sampled at 10 uniformly spaced time points.
 We then map each trajectory from the Fourier space back to the physical solution $u(x,t)$ using Eq.~\eqref{eq:galerkin}.
 For the reconstruction a uniform spatial grid consisting of 256 points was used.
-As observations for the Transformer model, we extract the signal at a single spatial location, $u(x = 10, t) = u_{10}$.
-We assume that this spatial coordinate is the only measurement that we have access to.
+As observations for the Transformer model, we extract the signal at the 10th grid point $x_{10} \approx 0.11$ of the uniform 256-point spatial discretization over $[0, \pi]$ denoted $u(x_{10}, t) = u_{10}(t)$.
+We assume this is the only available measurement.

 For all experiments reported below, we split the sampled short trajectories into training, validation, and test sets using a 70\% / 15\% / 15\% ratio, respectively.
-Each sampled trajectory (consisting of 10 snapshots), is decomposed into overlapping 5-step sequences used as delayed input windows (Transformer tokens) for training.
-The choice of delay length of 5 was done to satisfy Takens' embedding theorem, which requires at least \(2n+1\) delays to reconstruct an \(n\)-dimensional manifold—here, \(n=2\), implying in our case is advisable to have 5 delays.
+Each sampled trajectory (consisting of 10 snapshots) is decomposed into overlapping input windows of $n=5$ delayed tokens for training.
+The choice $n=5$ is consistent with the Takens-style requirement $n\ge 2d_A+1$ for reconstructing a manifold of dimension $d_A=2$.

 \paragraph{Transformer setup}